Get

 How Can I Prevent Anal Gland Issues?

 The primary risk factors for anal gland issues are being overweight, soft stools, low fiber content in the diet, and genetics.
 By having your dog stay active and at a healthy weight, you’ll be helping to prevent anal gland problems.
-If your dog experiences chronic anal gland problems, it’s best to talk to your vet about adding fiber to your dog’s diet.
+If your dog experiences chronic anal gland problems, it’s best to talk to a vet about adding fiber to your dog’s diet.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!